 - 5.1 The starting and finishing marks will be a black and white chequered buoy or a pink buoy. - 5.2 Inshore races: course marks will be large inflatable buoys.
 W1 will be orange, and W2 will be yellow.
-L1 and L2 will be orange.
-T1 will be orange & T2 will be yellow. - 5.3 New Marks: new marks for course changes will be W1 orange with a black band and W2 yellow with a black band.
+L1 and L2 will be orange. - 5.3 New Marks: new marks for course changes will be W1 orange with a black band, W2 yellow with a black band.
 When in a subsequent change a new mark is replaced, it will be replaced by an original mark. - 5.4 Offshore races: course marks will be detailed in Supplementary Sailing Instructions.